 It can also be de-motivating if you are trying really hard to eat ‘healthily’ and not seeing the results on the scales.
 Knowing what is in the food you are eating is essential to losing weight and keeping it off.

-There can be a lot of mixed messages about what to eat and what not to eat and there’s also lots of debates about which diets are the most effective, such as low carb, vegan, low fat, eat clean… the list is endless.
+There can be a lot of mixed messages about what to eat and what not to eat and there are also lots of debates about which diets are the most effective, such as low carb, vegan, low fat, eat clean… the list is endless.
 Different diets will work for different people.

 A healthy diet is a balanced diet and is best represented by the Eatwell Guide below.
 A balanced diet involves eating from every food group, as they all provide essential vitamins and minerals to keep our bodies healthy, but in different proportions.
 No food is off limits, it is all about moderation.